Outdoor Program Staff

 - Rob Landis, Outdoor Program Assistant Director

 - Mike Schley, Outdoor Program Assistant

-Patrick Graham joined Community School in 2015 as Outdoor Program Assistant Director and was appointed Outdoor Program Director in 2017.
-Patrick holds a degree in outdoor education from Vermont’s Johnson State College and, prior to joining Community School, worked as a ski guide for Sun Valley Trekking and later as a Lead Guide and Licensed (Level II) Backcountry Ski Guide.
+Patrick Graham joined Sun Valley Community School in 2015 as Outdoor Program Assistant Director and was appointed Outdoor Program Director in 2017.
+Patrick holds a degree in outdoor education from Vermont’s Johnson State College and, prior to joining the Cutthroat faculty, worked as a ski guide for Sun Valley Trekking and later as a Lead Guide and Licensed (Level II) Backcountry Ski Guide.
 He also trained with the American Mountain Guides Association in both climbing and skiing.

 As the Outdoor Program Assistant, Mike Schley not only leads trips, but also prepares gear and food for all outdoor trips.
 His duties also include inventorying, repairing, and cleaning gear after trips return.
 As a resident of the Valley for more than 36 years, Mike has a passion for the mountains, snow, and rivers that he explores with students.
 He is a Wilderness First Responder, an AIARE Level 2 Avalanche practitioner, AAI Level 2 Avalanche, and certified in ACA Level 4 Swiftwater Rescue, CPR/AED; he is also a Leave No Trace trainer and has worked as a field instructor for the Sawtooth Avalanche Center for more than 15 years.
 Mike works for Sun Valley Trekking as a hiking guide during the summer.